 BID has carried out surveys twice a year since 2010 and found that, in relation to immigration detainees held in IRC, usually between 43% and 69% of detainees had legal representatives.
-The latest figure, published following its survey in spring 2019,453 was 64%.
+The latest figure, published following its survey in spring 2019,493 was 64%.
 31% were paying a solicitor privately.
 One in six at the time of the last survey had never had a legal representative while they were in detention.
+There are concerns among NGOs about the movement of detainees between different centres, and the resulting disruption in their access to legal advice.